michaelgfalk/colexifier/README.md

 If you have the Anaconda distribution of Python, `pandas` is already included.

-You need to have installed CLICS2, as described in that project's [repository](https://github.com/clics/clics2).
+You need to have installed *CLICS2*, as described in that project's [repository](https://github.com/clics/clics2).

-Once you have installed pyclics and downloaded all the data, you can use the `clics` command line tool to create your local copy of the database.
+Once you have installed *CLICS2* and downloaded all the data, you can use the `clics` command line tool to create your local copy of the database.
 This is an `sqlite` database, which exists as a single file on your machine.
-It will be created in whichever directory you were in, and by default is called `clics.sqlite`.
+You will need to know in which folder you created the database.
+By default the filename is `clics.sqlite`.

 # Instructions

-This repo contains a simple set of helper functions, to let you query `CLICS2` for colexifications of particular concepts.
+This repo contains a simple set of helper functions, to let you query *CLICS2* for colexifications of particular concepts.
 The easiest way to use the functions is to put the `colexifications.py` file from this repository into the same directory as your `clics.sqlite` file.
 Then open Python in that directory.

 To use the functions, you first need to instantiate a `Colexifier` object, which will connect to the database and provide the functionality.
 ```python